upgundecha/postman-sample/README.md

 # postman-travis-example
-Running Postman collections using Newman in Travis
+Running Postman collections using Newman in Travis CI